puneetsethi25/fuse-dropdown/README.md

 # fuse-dropdown
-an attempt at making a little dropdown ui component for fuse to use in my app
+an attempt at making a little dropdown ui component for fuse

 <h1>How To Use:</h1>
 Download the DropdownMenu.ux file and place it into your project.
 Then reference the class in your app by doing this: